Denmark urges banks to curb mortgage lending in high-priced areas

-COPENHAGEN, June 19 Denmark on Monday urged banks to limit mortgage lending to households with big debts in areas with high house prices to help to protect financial stability.
+COPENHAGEN, June 19 (Reuters) - Denmark on Monday urged banks to limit mortgage lending to households with big debts in areas with high house prices to help to protect financial stability.

 People across Scandinavia have been taking increasing risks on housing as prices have soared over the last decade, fuelled by low interest rates and tax incentives.